thorben-frank/geomatt/README.md

 `python transfer-learning.py --help`

 for full details on parameters that can be passed to the transfer learning script.
 The transfer learning script handles two things for you.
-1) It loads a pretrained model that has been trained on some base molecule.
-2) It freezes all parameters apart from the last layer and retrains only this parameters to match the training data of the target molecule.
+If one runs the command

-To do so run the command
+`python transfer-training.py --train_file <file-path> --pretrained_path <directory> --save_path <directory>`

-`python transfer-training.py --train_file <path-to-train-file> --pretrained_path <pretrained-model-path> --save_path <model-path>`
+the `transfer-training.py` script does the following things for you: It loads a pretrained model that has been trained on some base molecule from `--pretrained_path`.
+It freezes all parameters apart from the last layer and retrains only the free parameters to match the training data of the target molecule which must be specified by `--train_file`.
+The transferred model is then saved to `--save_path`.

 If we want to transfer for example our trained benzene model to naphthalene we can do this by using the command

 `python transfer-training.py --train_file ../datasets/naphthalene-train.npz --pretrained_path ../user_trained_models/geomatt-benzene --save_path ../user_transferred_models/benzene2naphthalene --N_epochs=50`

 In order to avoid confusion with the evaluation script we want to remark that the `--train_file` flag from above corresponds to the file which is used to retrain the final layers.

-We can now evaluate the transferred model by using again the evaluation script in the fashion from before but with adjusted set paths
+We can now evaluate the transferred model by using again the evaluation script in the fashion from before but with adjusted paths

 `python eval.py --model_path ../user_transferred_models/benzene2naphthalene --evaluation_file ../datasets/naphthalene-test.npz --train_file ../datasets/naphthalene-train.npz --N_eval=100`

 ## Reproduce the Paper Results using Pretrained Models
-After we have seen the general syntax for the basis scripts we now proceed to give a guide on reproducing the results from the paper.
+After we have seen the general syntax for the python scripts we now proceed to give a guide on reproducing the results from the paper.
 For that two options are possible:

 1) Use the python scripts to evaluate results individually.
-This corresponds to reproducing step by step each entries in the tables and each figure.
+This corresponds to reproducing step by step each entry in the tables and each figure.
 2) We additionally provide shell scripts which are intended to ease the use and call the python scripts for you.

 ### Using the Python Scripts